-In this movie, Olivia de Havilland was a little older than in Gone With the Wind, but she was still so beautiful.
+In this movie, Olivia de Havilland was a little older than she was in Gone With the Wind, but she was still so beautiful.
 Rachel, the part she plays in the movie, is a very strange person so that was for me a good way to see Olivia’s versatility.
 Is Rachel mean or kind?
 That’s very hard to know.
-The great Olivia’s performance in this film accentuates this ambiguity and that’s one of the main strength of this film.
-The big question we asked ourselves after seeing this movie is: Did Olivia played a good person or a good liar or a mean person who pretends to be good?
+Olivia’s thoughtful performance in My Cousin Rachel accentuates this ambiguity and that’s one of the main strengths of this film.
+The big question we ask ourselves after seeing this movie is: Did Olivia played a good person or a good liar, or a mean person who pretends to be good?
 All the answer seem possible.
 Her chemistry with actor Richard Burton was maybe not the best, but it remains convincing.

 Film 3: The Dark Mirror (Robert Siodmak, 1946)

 Roles: Terry and Ruth Collins